The Population Resemblance Statistic: A Chi-Square Measure of Fit for Banking: Statistical properties of Population Resemblance

-For example, in a credit scoring model with probabilities $p_{0j}$ distributed across customer risk categories, $\delta$ ensures that no single category experiences significant shift -- such as an increase in high-risk customers -- large enough to compromise the confidence that the model can be expected to operate as intended.
+where $c>0$ is a scaling factor that adjusts the acceptable magnitude of shift in relation to sampling variability.
+Since the quantity $\{p_{0j}(1-p_{0j})/n\}^{1/2}$ corresponds to the standard error of a sample proportion, it provides a natural benchmark for defining what constitutes a meaningful deviation.
+In this setup, $c$ functions like a tolerance multiplier --- comparable to the number of standard errors deemed acceptable --- supporting consistent application across portfolios with different sizes and risk profiles.

+For example, in a credit scoring context, $\delta$ limits category-specific shifts (e.g., a rise in high-risk borrowers) that would undermine confidence in the model's continued validity.
 The PRS is calibrated to detect when one or more categories exhibit such levels of shift.
-By linking $\delta$ to sampling variability, this framework prevents substantive deviations across categories while maintaining a principled connection to sample size and category-specific uncertainty.
+Tying $\delta$ to sampling variability guards against substantive shifts across categories while maintaining the connection to sample size and category-specific uncertainty.

-While the sections that follow restrict performance demonstration to equi-probable $\bm{p}_0$ for simplicity, the PRS procedure applies to arbitrary reference distributions.
-Note, however, that while the PRS statistic is asymptotically distribution-free, the decision boundaries determined according to \eqref{eqn:rec_delta} depend on $\bm{p}_0$.
-The recommendation in \eqref{eqn:rec_delta} is one proposed solution to appropriately adjust for sample size.
-Nevertheless, universal choices remain possible -- one could always calculate $\delta$ using an equi-probable reference model, setting $\bm{p}_0 = (1/B, \ldots, 1/B)$ for the purpose of determining $\delta$, while remembering to use the true $\bm{p}_0$ when calculating the PRS statistic, if a predefined benchmark is preferred.
+While examples in later sections assume an equi-probable $\bm{p}_0$ for simplicity, the PRS applies to arbitrary reference distributions.
+Importantly, although the PRS statistic is asymptotically distribution-free, the decision boundaries defined using $\delta$ in \eqref{eqn:rec_delta} do depend on $\bm{p}_0$.
+The recommendation in \eqref{eqn:rec_delta} is but one possible solution to appropriately adjust for sample size. {However, this flexibility is moderated by the mathematical constraint that $M\delta \leq \min_j p_{0j}$.
+This ensures that perturbed category probabilities remain valid. }

-The multiplier $M>1$ must satisfy $M\delta \leq \min\limits_{j=1,\ldots,B} p_{0j}$ to ensure mathematical validity.
-The choice of $M$ depends on the context: smaller values are suitable for critical models requiring swift intervention, while larger values allow for more flexibility in settings where greater shifts can be tolerated before corrective action is needed.
-Setting excessively large $ M $ (relative to $c$) can distort the framework by shifting the {critical values} too far apart, undermining the reliability of monitoring decisions.
+{As a result, for highly imbalanced reference distributions (i.e., when some $p_{0j}$ are small), the allowable range of $\delta$ may become narrow, limiting the magnitude of detectable shifts.} The parameter $M>1$, which controls the threshold between partial and full discrepancy, should be chosen accordingly.
+Smaller values of $M$ are appropriate in settings that demand rapid response, while larger values allow for more tolerance before action is triggered.
+Care should be taken, however: setting $M$ excessively high (relative to $c$) may push critical values too far apart, reducing the reliability of monitoring decisions.